 Riders will be able to enter from Seddonville or Lyell.
 Let’s start at Lyell at the Department of Conservation's picturesque Lyell Campground.

-From Lyell (110 metres above sea level) it’s pedal power up the long forgotten 19th century county dray road as it winds its way patiently towards the Lyell Saddle.
-Interpretive displays along the route point out old settlements and historic features.
+From Lyell (110 metres above sea level) it’s pedal power up the long forgotten 19th century county dray road as it winds its way steadily towards the Lyell Saddle (just under 18 km) and the new hut facilities situated there.
+Interpretive displays along the trail point out old settlements and historic features.

-Most riders will reach the Lyell Saddle (875 metres above sea level) in 3-4 hours (765m of ascent!).
+Most riders will reach the Lyell Saddle (875 metres above sea level) in 3-4 hours (765 m of ascent!).
 For the fit and keen among you, you have the choice of continuing on up onto the open tops of the Lyell Range.
-Approximately 6 km of climbing through bush and 6 km of predominantly open tops travel offering dramatic views will have you arriving at the breath-taking Ghost Lake Hut site.
-Views abound enroute to the west and north and views abound at the hut site to the south and east.
+Approximately 6 km of climbing through bush and 6 km of predominantly open tops travel offering dramatic views over 2.5 - 4 hours will have you arriving at the breath-taking Ghost Lake hut site (12 km on from Lyell Saddle).
+Views abound en route to the west and north and views abound at the hut site to the south and east.

-The Ghost Lake Hut sits at 1200 metres above sea level in a stunning setting.
-With 30 km behind you and the high point of the ride in the bag, only masochists or the irreverant will continue past this point.
+The Ghost Lake hut sits at 1200 metres above sea level in a stunning setting.
+With almost 30 km behind you (from the Lyell Campground) and the high point of the ride in the bag, only masochists or the irreverant will continue past this point.
 It is the perfect point to 'call it a day' (if you hadn't already done so previously!).

-Check your brakes before departing from the Ghost Lake hut site as the trail descends almost 800 metres over the next 9 km (average of almost 5 degrees) to the Stern Creek Hut.
-Expect the temperature to increase once you arrive in the Stern Creek valley.
-The ride from Ghost Lake Hut to Stern Creek Hut is unlikely to take long - count on 1-2 hours.
+Check your brakes before departing from the Ghost Lake hut site as the trail descends almost 800 metres over the next 11 km to the Stern Valley hut.
+Expect the temperature to increase once you arrive in the Stern valley.
+The ride from Ghost Lake hut to Stern Valley hut is unlikely to take too long - count on 1 - 3 hours.

-From the Stern Creek Hut the trail meanders on up through the interesting Stern Creek (north branch) valley.
-Some earnest climbing is again required to gain a low but sharp saddle that allows passage into the Goat Creek catchment and on down to the confluence with the Mokihinui River South Branch.
-Riders could expect to cover this 16 km in 2-4 hours.
+From the Stern Valley hut the trail meanders on up through the interesting Stern Creek (north branch) valley.
+Some earnest climbing is again required to gain a low but sharp saddle that allows passage into the headwaters of the Goat Creek catchment and on down to the confluence with the Mokihinui River South Branch and the existing Goat Creek hut (13 km on from Stern Valley hut).
+Riders could expect to cover this distance in 2 - 3 hours.